Bluejutzu/GoBot/README.md

 ## Command Line Interface (CLI)

 Gobot has it's own CLI, named `gobot`, that has tools and utilities for this certain project.
-As of now the CLI is available in the repository.
+> [!WARNING]
+> The CLI is in a very experimental stage in which it might not behave as expected.

 # [License (MIT)](https://github.com/Bluejutzu/GoBot?tab=MIT-1-ov-file)